‘The Walking Dead’ Season 7B: Carol Might Be The Lone Martyr This Year

 On The Walking Dead Season 7, Carol has decided to leave the group because she does not want to be the killer that she has turned out to be.
 She also does not want to see the people that she loves die, or to see them suffer.
 So her decision to leave was essentially one that would preserve her own sanity and leave her with nothing in the world besides herself, which is fine with her at the moment.

 But now that the core group has gotten to the point where they want to fight back on The Walking Dead, they are coming around to the Kingdom to seek allies in the fight against Negan.
-That will of course lead Rick and the group to cross paths with Carol at some point and eventually, she will have to come to terms with the fact that she simply will never be able to get far enough away from the people she loves in order to achieve the peaceful life she wishes to lead.
+That will, of course, lead Rick and the group to cross paths with Carol at some point and eventually, she will have to come to terms with the fact that she simply will never be able to get far enough away from the people she loves in order to achieve the peaceful life she wishes to lead.

 #TheWalkingDead‘s Carol is packin’ heat in a new promo https://t.co/PAve5aG0Vg pic.twitter.com/8VDIkoMdzH